redlibrarian/redlibrarian.github.io/_posts/2017-02-16-ils-systemic-generality.markdown

 this is still problematic.
-The Symphony database can still only handle records in a small number of formats (i.e. MARC), its indexes are still built on outmoded conceptions of search, discovery, and access, and it still tightly couples the database design to a database implementation (can you use MongoDB with BlueCloud, or do you have to use Oracle).
+The Symphony database can still only handle records in a small number of formats (i.e. MARC), its indexes are still built on outmoded conceptions of search, discovery, and access, and it likely still tightly couples the database design to a database implementation (can you use MongoDB with BlueCloud, or do you have to use Oracle?).

 What is common in both these characterizations of the database or system layer is an insistence on the part of vendors for an encapsulated